hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_ainauts_and_their_ai_companions_working_together_in__2d895631-d6ae-4a9e-8642-24d4c1ef2bc9-0_2.content.md

 ## Contact Us

 If you have any questions or comments, we'd love to hear from you.
-Get in touch with us at [email protected] and we'll get back to you as soon as possible.
+Get in touch with us at me@pavolhejny.com and we'll get back to you as soon as possible.

 Thank you for visiting our website.
 Together, we can achieve incredible things in space!